kognifai/Kognifai/README.md

 This industrial quality database supports storage, analytics and distribution of most sensor like streaming data types:

-*	Timeseries data – Single values, vectors or matrixs
+*	Timeseries data – Single values, vectors or matrixes
 *	Alarm & Event data – Indexed, searchable and related text values
 *	Dataset – Larger dataset from high frequency analytic sensors and subsystems
 *	Asset Structures – Mapping of physical industrial plants into structures, supporting templating and advanced graphs

  ![](https://github.com/kognifai/Kognifai/blob/master/.attachments/Posedion_Graph.jpg)

-The Galore database is built upon the concept of streams where all data is quarriable either through the built in advanced Timeseries Query Language (TQL) or through the APIs.
+The Galore database is built upon the concept of streams where all data is queryable either through the built-in advanced Timeseries Query Language (TQL) or through APIs.

-In the SDK you will find detailed information on how to access and start using Galore, how to get starting using the TQL language and how to use the APIs.
+In this SDK you will find detailed information on how to access and start using Galore, how to get starting using the TQL language and how to use the APIs.
  -  [Galore](https://github.com/kognifai/Galore/blob/master/README.md)
       - [Galore Asset Model](https://github.com/kognifai/Galore/blob/master/SDK-documentation/TQL.md)
       - [Streams](https://github.com/kognifai/Galore/blob/master/SDK-documentation/streams.md)